HannahSones/reacrPortfolio/README.md

 ## Further Development
 When I have more time, I would like to improve the app by:
 * Improve the user interface of the portfolio page so that you can filter projects by technology used i.e. React, MongoDB etc.
-* Adding a route to the contact page so that emails can be sent to my personal email address
+* Wiring up the contact form so that emails can be sent directly to my personal email address

 -------------
 ## License